rafterjs/rafter/examples/simple-api/README.md

-# Simple Example App
+# Simple Example Api

-This package serves as a starting point for applications wanting to use `rafter`.
-You don't have to use it, however it enables you to get something working faster.
+This package serves as a starting point for JSON API applications.
+It provides a simple wrapper around `rafter` and also some additional services that help return consistent json responses.